 How to change the address on the Social insurance number?

-- Go to the government’s website and log in to My Service Canada Account (MSCA).
+- Go to the government’s website and log in to My Service Canada Account (MSCA) for social insurance number address change.
 You can view or modify your postal address and telephone number by logging into your account and selecting “View/change my mailing address and telephone number” from the “Change” menu.
 To make changes to your information, select the “Change” button.

 - When it comes to the Canadian Revenue Agency (CRA), you have many options for updating your address: online through the MyAccount service, by phone at 1 800 959-8281 (toll-free), by mail or fax, or by including your new address on the yearly tax return you file.
 Follow the links below to learn more about all of the additional Canadian authorities that you may be required to inform of your move to Canada.